lencx/ChatGPT/README.md

 ## ❤️ Thanks

-- The share buttons code is copied directly from [@liady](https://github.com/liady) extension with minor modifications.
+- The core implementation of the share button code was copied from the [@liady](https://github.com/liady) extension with some modifications.

 ---